mconway890/wine-list-cli-app/README.md

 # WineList

 Welcome to Wine List!
-Wine List will show you today's top wines as well as the top wines of the current year.
+Wine List will show you today's top three wines in the following price ranges: under $15, $15-$30, over $30.
+It will also display the top twenty wines of the current year as well as their description.

 ## Installation